Commissioner Meetings

 Marriage Licenses

 For Indiana residents, at least one applicant must reside in Whitley County and provide documentation of residency.
-If applicants reside in a different Indiana county, you cannot apply in Whitley County.
-Out of state residents may apply for a license in Whitley County only if the marriage is to be performed in Whitley County.
+Applicants living in a different Indiana county cannot apply in Whitley County.
+Out-of-state residents may apply for a license in Whitley County, only if the marriage is to be performed in Whitley County

 One or more of the following: